rhysd/fast-json-clone/README.md

 ======================================

 [fast-json-clone][npm] is a tiny library to clone [JSON][json] values in pure JavaScript focusing on the speed.
+According to [the benchmark](./bench), this package is the fastest among the implementation.

 ```js
 import * as assert from 'assert';